 To evaluate how skills from a current or former job may transfer well to another, visit My Skills My Future, and search for careers based on one with which the job seeker already has experience.

-24.4% of Illinois jobs are in occupations with median annual pay below the poverty threshold.
-This compares to 25.6% nationally.5Working Poor Families Project, 2015, Chapter 3, Table 3.A.5a.
+As of 2015, 24.5% of Illinois jobs are in occupations with median annual pay below the poverty threshold for a family of four.
+This compares to 25.7% nationally.
+That means 24.5% of occupations in Illinois pay less than $24,250 a year.
+6Working Poor Families Project, 2017, Chapter 3, Table 3.A.5a.

 Notes [ + ]

 |1, 2.||￪||Also available as spreadsheets from the IDES website.|

 |3.||￪||You can also compare employment trends by occupation.|

 |4.||￪||These figures come from the 2015 Working Poor Families Project, based on 2013 Census data unless otherwise noted.
 See more about this information on our Poverty page.|

 |5.||￪||Working Poor Families Project, 2017, Chapter 4, Table 4.A.1a.
 Data from 2016.|